ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ### DbTaskResult

 Data layer CUD operations return a `DbTaskResult` object.
-Most of the properties are self-evident.
-It's designed to be consumed by the UI to build CSS Framework entities such as Alerts and Toasts.  `NewID` returns the new ID from a *Create* operation if we are using an ID field.
+Most properties are self-evident.
+It's designed to be consumed by the UI to build CSS Framework entities such as Alerts and Toasts.

 ```csharp
 public class DbTaskResult